 If two or more references by the same author published in the same year are cited, distinguish these by adding a, b, c, etc. after the year:

-If more than two authors, give the surname of the first author followed by et al.
+If more than three authors, give the surname of the first author followed by et al.

-If you refer to a source quoted in another source, cite both in the text, but only list the work you read in the bibliography:
+If you refer to a source quoted in another source, cite both in the text (including page numbers/figure numbers), but only list the work you read in the bibliography: